 Meet The Team

 Greg has his Bachelor's degree in psychology from the University of California, Berkeley.
 He's a certified Storm Water Steward and Agri-preneur Business Training Graduate.
-He served as a board member for the Native Plant Salvage Foundation and is a long-time volunteer for Wild Grief, facilitating peer groups for children and adults who are grieving a death by creating the space for sharing, connection, and healing in nature.
-He has also been a teacher’s assistant in preschool, 1st and 2nd grade.
+He is a music teacher and a long-time volunteer for Wild Grief, facilitating peer groups for children and adults who are grieving a death by creating the space for sharing, connection, and healing in nature.
+He has been a teacher’s assistant in preschool, 1st and 2nd grade.

 Greg is safety-oriented, loves to play, gets on the level with kids, and has a caring, compassionate attitude with a natural ability to help kids better understand themselves and work through their big emotions with self-regulation skills and compassionate communication to be able to work as a team and build life-long friendships.

 Aisha "Rain" is a recent graduate of The Evergreen State College, where she earned a BA in the arts, outdoor education, and community studies.
 She worked in the on-campus Child Development Center for the past 3 years.
 She received in-depth training in child development and care as well as CPR and First-aid certification.

 She participated in a Waldorf-inspired program with emphasis on art, expeditionary studies and outdoor education, permaculture and biodynamic farming, community living, and sustainable systems.
 She has provided leadership and outdoor programming for children and led week long kayaking trips in the San Juan islands.
 She provided self organized and in depth programing, planning activities, and organizing workshops.
 She is adaptable, empathetic, cheerful, creative, approachable and helpful.